-Our program in elementary education prepares majors to meet eligibility requirements for teacher licensure in elementary education (grades 1-6) in the District of Columbia.
-Our students who minor in education and major in another academic field are exceptionally positioned for an M.A.T. program in secondary education as well as other aspects of education.
+Do you want to teach elementary school?
+Our program in elementary education prepares our majors to meet eligibility requirements for teacher licensure in elementary education (grades 1-6) in the District of Columbia.
+Once licensed, candidates may apply for reciprocity in other jurisdictions.

-Our courses provide a core of knowledge, skills and field-based experiences and include performance assessments designed to demonstrate a teacher’s ability to impact student learning.
-The program is state approved and nationally recognized by the Association for Childhood Education International (A.C.E.I.) and by the National Council for Accreditation of Teacher Education (N.C.A.T.E.).
-Course syllabi and classroom activities reflect the standards of the Interstate New Teacher Assessment and Support Consortium (I.N.T.A.S.C.).
+Our courses provide a of knowledge, skills and field-based experiences and include performance assessments designed to demonstrate a teacher’s ability to impact student learning.

 Featured CoursesEDCC 220 Foundations of Education EDCC 250 Technology in EducationPrepares teacher candidates to integrate technology, teaching, and learning.
 Students will access, incorporate, and evaluate technologies in order to support understanding, inquiry, assessment, communication, and collaboration.
 Tools include multi-media hardware and software, the World Wide Web, and other digital-age resources.
 Students will practice digital citizenship and responsibility.